Wílton Figueiredo: Al Rayyan

 A capable striker with a drilling shot and a strong ability to keep the ball at his feet while at the same time being able to find the through passes, Figueiredo was considered one of the best strikers in the Swedish league and attracted the interest from international clubs.
-In September 2007 he signed a 5-year long deal with Qatar side Al Rayyan.
+In September 2007 he signed a five-year long deal with Qatari side Al Rayyan.
 However, he moved on loan to Al Kharaitiyat in August 2008.

 Malmö FF

 In April 2009 Figueiredo moved to Malmö FF in Sweden.
 Intended as the replacement of PSV Eindhoven-bound Ola Toivonen, Figueiredo was considered one of the most expensive purchases of a Swedish club ever.
 He was given the number 9 shirt and there were big expectations for the 2009 season, However Figueiredo scored only four goals in 24 games and was considered a disappointment by some.
 In his second season with Malmö, Figueiredo was moved down to the central midfield, where he had much greater success, being a key player in Malmö's resurgence during the spring of 2010, scoring quite a few spectacular goals from long range as well.
 He formed a strong and balanced midfield in the 2010 season together with teammate Ivo Pekalski where Figueiredo worked the offence and Pekalski the defence.
 At the end of the season Figueiredo won his first title ever with Malmö being at the top of the table.
 Still playing as central midfielder, Figueiredo managed to score five goals for the 2011 season as well.
 Figueiredo played slightly less for the 2012 season and produced the same number of goals as the last season.
-On 5 November 2012 after the last league fixture of the season it was announced that Figueiredo would leave Malmö FF when his contract ends on 1 January 2013.
+On 5 November 2012, after the last league fixture of the season it was announced that Figueiredo would leave Malmö FF when his contract ends on 1 January 2013.

 Gaziantepspor

-On 8 January 2013 it was official that Wilton Figueiredo had joined Gaziantepspor in the Turkish Süper Lig on a free transfer.
+On 8 January 2013, Wilton Figueiredo joined Gaziantepspor in the Turkish Süper Lig on a free transfer.